jviotti/jsonbinpack-poc/docs/encoder/integer.markdown

 ### `ROOF_MIRROR_ENUM_VARINT`

-This encoding consists of a Base-128 little-endian variable-length unsigned integer that represents the maximum minus the input value.
+This encoding consists of a Base-128 64-bit Little Endian variable-length unsigned integer that represents the maximum minus the input value.

 ### Options